ThomasGus/uw-cybersec-huskey-manager/README.md

     ![Selecting Export](/lab-writeup-imgs/export_test.png)

-4. Export the test as a Python Pytest, and save it to the pytest folder in your password manager.
+4. Export the test as a Python Pytest.
+Create a new folder "pytest" in your password manager and save it there.

     ![Python Pytest](/lab-writeup-imgs/python_pytest.png)